Duty Disability Insurance Helps Injured & Ill Workers in Protective Occupations

 The first day you are eligible to be paid duty disability is known as the “effective date.”
 The effective date is the later of either of the two following dates:

-(1) the date the ETF receives your duty disability application; or
+- The date the ETF receives your duty disability application

-(2) the date of your “qualifying event” (i.e. your disability causes you to retire; reduces pay or position; results in permanent assignment to light duty; or affects your promotional opportunities.)
+- The date of your “qualifying event” (i.e. the date your disability causes you to retire; reduces pay or position; results in permanent assignment to light duty; or affects your promotional opportunities)

 You will not be paid benefits until your application has been approved.
-Any benefits that you are owed from when your application was pending will be paid to you in a lump sum as a back benefit.
+Any benefits that you are owed from when your application was pending will be paid to you in a lump sum as a back benefit if your application is approved.

 Duty disability benefits are not taxed, unless you are working light duty for the same employer.
 The benefit is adjusted annually each January 1st based on the Social Security salary index.